VCHSRobots/Mag4Device/Readme.md

 Our idea is to use the cheaper SRX Encoders and thereby save money and reduce the relience on the CAN bus.
 Also, we may be able to significately reduce data latency.
-Finally, we may be able to fuse the PWM signal with the Quadrature to produce accurate angle measurments that are updated as fast as the quadrature readings.
+Finally, we may be able to fuse the PWM signal with the Quadrature in the PICO to produce accurate angle measurments that are updated as fast as the quadrature readings.
 (Sadly, as of this writing, this has not been accomplished with the required robustness for compentition.)

 ## Introducing the Mag4 Interface Device

-We created a device that has four 10-pin sockets to connect to 4 SRX Mag Encoders, and also a SPI port to connect to the RoboRio.
-The device is powered by 12 volts from the robot's Power Distribution.
+We created a device, picture below, that has four 10-pin sockets to connect to 4 SRX Mag Encoders, and also a SPI port to connect to the RoboRio.
+The device is powered by 12 volts from the robot's Power Distribution Panel.

 The heart of the device is a Raspberry PICO board.
 Software for the PICO and the RoboRio is provided for an end-to-end solution of reading angular data from 4